At The Bushcraft Show 2013, the Frontier Bushcraft team gave demonstrations, talks, presentations and ran workshops.

 THE BUSHCRAFT SHOW 2014: Save the date in your diary – 23-26 May 2014.

 The following two tabs change content below.

-Paul Kirtley is owner and Chief Instructor of Frontier Bushcraft.
+Paul Kirtley is Founder and Chief Instructor of Frontier Bushcraft.
 He has had a lifelong passion for the great outdoors and gains great satisfaction from helping others enjoy it too.
 Paul writes the UK's leading

 , as well as having contributed to several other books.
 Paul has been involved in teaching bushcraft since 2003.
 He is also a Canoe Leader, British Canoeing Level 3 Canoe Coach and UK Summer Mountain Leader.